Find a Job You Really Want In

 Number of Employees: 12,002

-Nevada comes in as the tenth least supportive state with only 16% of its black residents having earned a bachelor’s degree or higher.
-That percentage is the fourth-worst in the entire country.
+Nevada rounds out the list as the tenth least supportive state, with only 16% of its black residents having earned a bachelor’s degree, the fourth lowest nationwide.

 | Rank | State | Education | Black-Owned Businesses | Number Of Employees |